Linear Gradient

 You can think of the Linear Gradient component as essentially a View which has configuration options for styling the background with a color gradient.

-button next to Components. - Then, add one or more child components whose content you want to display inside.
+Section titled “How to use”Add one or more child components whose content you want to display inside.

 In the example below, we have used it to create custom buttons and a card element.